-Able to work required schedule without deviation.
+Must be able to work schedule without deviation

 Ability to read and comprehend detailed instructions, correspondence, and memos.
 Ability to write clear, concise correspondence.
 Ability to effectively present information in one-on-one, small group, and large group situations to customers, clients, and other employees of the organization.
-Good grammar and spelling skills.
+Good grammar and spelling skills

 Additional Requirements or Skills

 Basic math skills.